How are the flats allocated?

 What support is there for students in the flats?

-The flats are managed by a professional team of accommodation staff based off-site at Sighthill Campus.
-The Accommodation Officers hold weekly drop-in sessions at the developments and students can also make an appointment to meet with their Accommodation Officer by getting in contact in advance.
+The flats are managed by a professional team of accommodation staff based at the flat developments at receptions and at Sighthill Campus.
+Students can make an appointment to meet with their Accommodation Officer by getting in contact in advance.
 The Accommodation Officers can offer support for any specific personal problems and can assist in putting students in touch with the appropriate welfare and support services in the University.
-There are Senior Residents at the developments who are older students living on the site to help welcome the new residents and check that everythng is running smoothly throughout the year.
+There are Resident Assistants at the developments who are older students living on the site to help welcome the new residents and check that everythng is running smoothly throughout the year.
 The University also has a 24 hour security service, based at Sighthill Campus for any out of hours emergencies.
 Details of how to contact all of the above are on the flat notice boards.

 What security is there in the accommodation?